 - Romans 12:1-2 reads, “Do not conform any longer to the pattern of this world but be transformed by the renewing of your mind.
 Then you will be able to test and approve what God’s will is—His good, pleasing and perfect will.”
 What does this say about the danger of meditating on the wrong thing?

-- But what is the impact of meditating on the right thing?
+- But what is the impact of meditation and binaural beats program?

 - What obvious issues do you face in taking time to meditate?

 - What steps do you need to take to overcome these issues?

 - How could you build meditation into your everyday life?

 - What is one thing you want to stop meditating on this week?